isomorphic-software/smartclient-docs/classes/FilterClause.md

 **Flags**: IR

 ---
-## Attr: FilterClause.valueQueryButtonSize
+## Attr: FilterClause.removeButton

 ### Description
-The size of the buttons in each clause that allow Value-query functionality, such as [related-field](#attr-filterclausevaluequeryrelatedfieldbutton) and [aggregation](#attr-filterclausevaluequeryaggregatebutton) features, if they don't specify sizes.

-**Flags**: IR

----
-## Attr: FilterClause.valueQueryIconSize

-### Description
-The size of the icons in the buttons in each clause that allow Value-query functionality, such as [related-field](#attr-filterclausevaluequeryrelatedfieldbutton) and [aggregation](#attr-filterclausevaluequeryaggregatebutton) features, if they don't specify separate image-sizes.
+The clause removal ImgButton that appears before this clause if [FilterClause.showRemoveButton](#attr-filterclauseshowremovebutton) is set.

 **Flags**: IR